Custom Script

 Semester hours: 3

 Students examine the basic foundations and functions of the human body, including the skeletal, muscular, nervous, cardiovascular, digestive, and respiratory systems.
-Laboratory experiences focus on the nomenclature, structure, and function of these systems.

 HHP 171 - Nutrition